CourtHive/competition-factory-server/README.md

 If running in development, point a [TMX](https://github.com/CourtHive/TMX) frontend instance at your server, use the test user username: `alex@castle.com` password: `castle` to login.

-Create your provider, then create a user with that provider.
+Create your provider (top right user icon/dropdown -> Create Provider), then create a user with that provider.

 The frontend will copy the invite link to your clipboard in order to complete that user, use that and complete your account.